Table Of Contents

 Variable annuities are considered securities and are federally regulated by the SEC and FINRA.

 A FINRA rule governing variable annuities establishes standards for people who sell these products.
-According to FINRA, the representative “must make reasonable efforts to determine the customer’s age, annual income, investment experience, investment objectives, investment time horizon, existing assets, and risk tolerance” before recommending the product.
+The representative “must make reasonable efforts to determine the customer’s age, annual income, investment experience, investment objectives, investment time horizon, existing assets, and risk tolerance” before recommending the product, according to the rule.
 The representative must also have a reasonable basis to believe the consumer would benefit from the annuity.

 Sales of variable annuities are a leading source of investor complaints to FINRA.
-The authority attributes the volume of complaints about variable annuities to their complexity and the confusion surrounding them, which can lead to what regulators deem questionable sales practices.
+The authority attributes the volume of complaints to their complexity and the confusion surrounding them, which can lead to what regulators deem “questionable sales practices.”

-If you have a complaint about sale practices related to variable annuities, report your complaint to the FINRA District office near you.
+If you have a complaint about sales practices related to variable annuities, report your complaint to the FINRA District office near you

 How soon are you retiring?